annejan/PyQtPass/README.md

 On the left side is the tree view of your passwords, and on the right is the text area where the content of the selected password entry is displayed.
 You can filter the entries using the search box above the tree view.

-## Contributing
+## Contributions and Feedback

-Contributions to PyQtPass are welcome!
-Feel free to submit pull requests or open issues to suggest features or report bugs.
+We warmly welcome contributions, be it in the form of code, bug reports, suggestions, or documentation.

+Since PyQtPass is in its experimental stage, your input is crucial for its refinement and progression.

+Should you encounter any issues or have feature suggestions, please feel free to open an issue on our [GitHub issues page](https://github.com/annejan/PyQtPass/issues).

 ## License